Recording

 showCursor

-showCursor?: booleanWhether to show the cursor in the recording.
+showCursor?: booleanWhether to draw the cursor on the recording.
+Default: true.

 StopRecordingOptions